-* Some implementations known to set this to 1 in rekeying, however.
+* Some Supplicant implementations known to set the Secure bit to 1 in M2 when rekeying, however.
 This means that M2 and M4 cannot be distinguished using the Key Information field.
+(It is not known whether any Authenticator implementations set the Secure bit to 1 in M1 when rekeying.)

 Proposed changes: